mrellis96/EGgPLant/README.md

 V2.3.3: Fixed errors with EGPL.inst.sh.
 V2.4: Fixed issues with R library paths, removed redundancies in EGPL, EGPLQ, EGDB created from EGPL.Inst.sh.
 V2.5 Added option [-n] to EGPL, Fixed bug that caused mac pipelines to error if option [-o] is added, Made 10 the default for option [-m].
 V3.0: EGPL now uses 'Cutadapt' to remove primers instead of dada2:filterAndTrim, ASV's now added to Pipeline_results.csv instead of sequences.
 ASV's automaticaly converted to OTU's and stored in OTU.csv.
+V3.1: Readded truncation to pipeline, added Poly tail remover, added vSearch citations
+V3.1.1: Fixed numerous errors preventing r from running, added "then" to cutadapt script, fixed minor erros in cutadapt script, fixed errors in README.
+V4.0: Added Interactive Pipeline (EGIP).
+V4.0.1: Improved the way EGIP and EGPL pass options to RScript to simplify R code and reduce chance of errors.

 -------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER**: While all effort was taken to ensure this script is free from errors, Morgan Ellis, Owen Holland and the EcoGenetics Lab take no responsibility to any Damage, corruption or issue that may arrise from running this script or pipeline.
 Please use at own risk.